Skip to main content

 Including the same column as a dimension and a metric

 One workflow with unique IDs is to be able to filter on a particular ID, while still being able to do fast unique counts on the ID column.
-If you are not using schema-less dimensions, this use case is supported by setting the name of the metric to something different than the dimension.
+If you are not using schema-less dimensions, this use case is supported by setting the name of the metric to something different from the dimension.
 If you are using schema-less dimensions, the best practice here is to include the same column twice, once as a dimension, and as a hyperUnique metric.
 This may involve some work at ETL time.

 As an example, for schema-less dimensions, repeat the same column: